Joan Tower: Work

 Tower's early music reflects the influence of her mentors at Columbia University and is rooted in the serialist tradition, whose sparse texture complemented her interest in chamber music.
-As she developed as a composer Tower began to gravitate towards the work of Olivier Messiaen and George Crumb and broke away from the strict serialist model.
+As she developed as a composer Tower began to gravitate toward the work of Olivier Messiaen and George Crumb and broke away from strict serialism.
 Her work became more colorful and has often been described as impressionistic.
-She often composes with specific ensembles or soloists in mind, and aims to exploit the strengths of these performers in her composition.
+She often composes with specific ensembles or soloists in mind, and aims to exploit their strengths in her work.

-Among her most notable work is the six-part Fanfare for the Uncommon Woman, each dedicated to 'women who are adventurous and take risks'.
-Inspired by Aaron Copland's Fanfare for the Common Man, four of the six parts are scored for 3 trumpets, 4 horns, 3 trombones, tuba and percussion.
-The first was debuted in 1987 and conducted by Hans Vonk.
-For the second, which premiered in 1989, Tower added one percussion while the third, debuted in 1991 was scored for a double brass quintet.
+Among her most notable work is the six-part Fanfare for the Uncommon Woman, dedicated to "women who are adventurous and take risks".
+Inspired by Copland's Fanfare for the Common Man, four of the six parts are scored for 3 trumpets, 4 horns, 3 trombones, tuba and percussion.
+The first debuted in 1987, conducted by Hans Vonk.
+For the second, which premiered in 1989, Tower added one percussion while the third, debuted in 1991, is scored for a double brass quintet.
 The fourth and sixth are scored for full orchestra.
 The fifth part was commissioned for the Aspen Music Festival in 1993 and was written specifically for Joan W. Harris.
 The first five parts were added to the National Recording Registry in 2014.